Volunteering opportunities

 Are you a good listener and communicator with a genuine interest in others?
-We are currently recruiting if you think you have the skills to become a volunteer, and are seeking mature adults with listening and communication skills who show a genuine concern for others.
-If you can commit to volunteering for at least half a day per week for a minimum of six months we encourage you to apply.
+We are currently recruiting if you think you have the skills to become a volunteer we are seeking mature adults with listening and communication skills who show a genuine concern for others.
+If you can commit to volunteering for at least half a day per week for a minimum of six months, we encourage you to apply.

 Community Support Frankston provides opportunities for many local residents to volunteer their time and skills.
 Volunteers commit to work one rostered shift either between 9:00am ― 12:30pm or 12:30pm ― 4:00pm on a weekday.
 Each shift has a trained receptionist and a number of community workers (interviewers).